bobthemighty/codefiend-site/content/blog/refactoring-kata-delivery-service.md

 ```

 Now we see the problem.
 The controller is creating a new instance of EmailGateway in its constructor, and the EmailGateway requires a running SMTP server.
 In an extreme situation, we could consider running an SMTP server in a docker container and capturing the emails that way, but for this code, we can easily fake out the dependency.

+## Faking out the EmailGateway with a Stub

 First step is to create our test double: